Todd Sherman's

 Location: Vicinity of Haile, FL (NW of Gainesville)

-Camera Used: Cannon Ultura digital vidcam (dash-mounted)
+Camera Used: Canon Ultura digital vidcam (dash-mounted)

 Camera Mode: Auto-focus/auto-iris